 Did you ever consider investing in a water dispenser at your office space?
-We’ve all heard that our bodies are 75 per cent made of water, and that we should drink at least two litres per day.
-But did you know how much a healthy intake of water actually effects your everyday energy levels, immune system, mental processing and overall mood?
+We’ve all heard that our bodies are 75 per cent made of water and that we should drink at least two litres per day.
+But did you know how much a healthy intake of water actually affects your everyday energy levels, immune system, mental processing and overall mood?

 Whilst some might argue that “They just don’t feel thirsty in the office and that one cup is enough to last them a whole day” Here’s an interesting fact for you:

 If you stop getting thirsty, you need to drink more water.
 For when a human body is dehydrated, its thirst mechanism shuts off

 So what are the benefits of drinking plenty of water throughout our workday?

 Let’s take a look at what a small investment like a water dispenser at your office space can have on your workers.